 As HRSA moves to a model that is more focused on outcome and quality improvement, it is important that improvement can be demonstrated.
 Standardized performance measures are one method of ensuring that data collection and monitoring are completed in the same manner allowing comparison across organizations and over time.

-Beginning in 2017, Measures 71, 72 and 73 from the link above will be retired.
-They are being replaced to audit use of NEMSIS data, presence of Pediatric Emergency Care Coordination and use of pediatric-specific equipment.
+EMSC Performance Measures (2017) Beginning in 2017, the collection of data for Measures 71, 72 and 73 from the link above will no longer be required.
+These Measures, which focus on medical direction and pediatric equipment in ground ambulances, are still program priorities but periodic data collection related to each is not.
+These performance measures have been incorporated as part of key priorities of the EMSC performance measure, EMSC 09.
+New performance measures have been added to assess the submission of NEMSIS data, presence of Pediatric Emergency Care Coordination and use of pediatric-specific equipment.
 The following documents will help you prepare for these new measures.

 Webinar -- September 12, 2016